Krisha McCoy, MS

 Canadian Mental Health Association

 10 questions about gambling behavior.
-National Council on Problem Gambling website.
+Problem Gambling Coalition of Colorado website.
 Available at:

 Black DW, Monahan PO, Temkit M, et al. A family study of pathological gambling.